anishrtech/anishrtech/README.md

 ### [Block Blast Vision Bot](https://github.com/anishrtech/blockblast-vision-bot)

-A closed-loop autonomous agent that reads a live Android screen over USB, reconstructs game state with computer vision, plans an optimal move sequence with beam search, and executes the plan as real touch input — all at interactive frame rates.
+A closed-loop autonomous agent that reads a live Android screen over USB, reconstructs game state with computer vision, plans an optimal move sequence with beam search, and executes the plan as real touch input while at high frame rates.

 Implements the `scrcpy` wire protocol directly against a raw ADB socket and decodes H.264 in-process, achieving roughly 30 FPS where repeated screenshot calls cap out near 1 FPS.
 Piece detection is fully self-calibrating: it estimates background color per tray slot in HSV rather than hard-coding any colors, so it survives the game's changing themes.